01 of 08

 Safety & Responsibility in the Bar

-Alcohol is not a thing to be taken lightly and as much fun as we have with it, there is a certain level of responsibility that comes along with making drinks.
+Alcohol is not a thing to be taken lightly.
+As much fun as we have with it, there is a certain level of responsibility that comes along with making drinks.